After School Program Leader

 Drawing from both the Halifax Regional School Board and the Conseil Scholaire Acadien Provincial, the Canada Games Centre After School Program is quickly growing and provides an excellent opportunity for youth to work in a recreation setting and expand their professional skills.
 Children participating in this program will enjoy swim times, recreational games in our Field House, homework time, and other fun activities.

 The After School Program Leader will be responsible for the planning, on site supervision, and daily execution of activities during the After School Program.
-This includes being the first point of contact for parents as well as attendance, bus pick-up, and reporting any immediate concerns to the on-site supervisor.
+This includes being the first point of contact for parents as well as attendance, bus drop-off’s and reporting any immediate concerns to the on-site supervisor.
 This position will report daily to the Recreation Program Supervisor.
 As there will be interaction with parents and guardians, a commitment to exceptional customer service and positive customer experience is key to success in this role as well.
 Knowledge of a wide range of sports and leisure activities will also be required.

-- Provide instruction and leadership for activities while ensuring participant safety at all times.
+- Provide instruction and leadership for activities while ensuring participant safety at all times,

-- Participating in pool activities.
+- Participate in pool activities,

-- Communicate daily with team members.
+- Communicate daily with team members,

-- Complete additional projects as assigned by the Recreation Program Supervisor
+- Complete additional projects as assigned by the Recreation Program Supervisor.

 - Current Standard First Aid Certificate and CPR (or willing to obtain before start of program)